Jnan Pujari

-Jnan Pujari is an Assamese writer who was awarded with Golden Lotus Award in the section National Film Award for Best Book on Cinema in 49th National Film Awards.
+Jnan Pujari who hails from Gohpur of Biswanath District, is an Assamese writer who was awarded with Golden Lotus Award in the section National Film Award for Best Book on Cinema in 49th National Film Awards.

+Early life

+He was born in 1948 and post-graduated in Assamese from Dibrugarh University.

+Awards

 In 2016, he was awarded the Sahitya Akademi Award for his poetry-collection named Meghmalar Bhraman.
-He was born in 1948 and post-graduated in Assamese from Dibrugarh University.